pozasl/cross-compile-container/README.md

 ## Using the container

-In your ARM project root directory :
+In your ARM project's root directory :
 ```bash
 docker run -it --rm  --volume `pwd`:/workdir ubuntu-arm64toolchain:latest
  ```